Small schools support

 Schools should contact their DEL to discuss participation in the School Excellence – Supporting schools with external validation registered professional learning which is facilitated by PSLs.
 Principals are encouraged to explore collaboration opportunities with local schools.
 PSLs can assist with this process.
 Small schools are encouraged to contact email@example.com for targeted support and resources.

 What funding is available for small schools to support the external validation process?
 What will this involve?

-In 2019, small schools will receive four days casual release to assist with external validation.
+Small schools will receive four days casual release to assist with external validation.
 This will include a one off payment directly to the school.
 The allocation can be used to: